Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

    Changing node roles is an advanced setting and you should be careful to avoid disruption to your cluster!

-To see and modify Elasticsearch node roles, first navigate to :ref:`administration` --> Configuration, clickthe ``Options`` menu at the top of the page, and enable ``Show all configurable settings, including advanced settings.``.
+To see and modify Elasticsearch node roles, first navigate to :ref:`administration` --> Configuration, click the ``Options`` menu at the top of the page, and enable the ``Show all configurable settings, including advanced settings.`` option.
 Then navigate to elasticsearch --> so_roles and select the desired role.
-Then navigate to config --> node.
-When you select roles on the left side of the page, you should see the list of roles on the right.
+Finally, navigate to config --> node --> roles and the list of roles should appear on the right side of the page.

 Templates
 ---------